blueneogeo/xtend-onyx/README.md

 # Getting Started

+## Gradle commands

 This project uses Gradle.
 In the project root, type:

 - *gradle build* - To build the project and run a test.
 - *gradle eclipse* - To generate the Eclipse projects to import.
 - *gradle idea* - To generate the IntelliJ IDEA projects to import.
+- *gradle install* - To install the library on your local maven repository.

+## Using in your own project

+Xtend-onyx has only dependencies on the standard xtend java library and the onyx database.

+It is not yet available on Maven Central, so to use it you have to install it to your local repository.

+To import it after you have gradle installed it locally (see above), add this dependency to your own project:

+	compile "net.sagittarian.xtend-onyx-core:1.0"

+and add the Onyx database dependency as well, eg:

+	compile "com.onyxdevtools:onyx-database:$onyxVersion"

 # Setting up entities